81N55E/PNS_Polya/README.md

 Please see the manual for more thorough documentation including installation guide, how to use the app and an example.
 Please use the Issues-Section here on Github for any questions or remarks.

+# Issues
+If you have troubles running the ?help command for any function (an error occures) -> reload the session using:
+.rs.restartR()

 # References
 ¹ Wei, L. J. (1979).
 The generalized Polya's urn design for sequential medical trials.
 The Annals of Statistics, 291-296.